-By this, I mean every day.
+Read to them every day.
 Read anything, just spend quality time reading to them.

-They will already have learned to love listening to stories and this will make learning to read for themselves a natural next step.
+They will have learned to love listening to stories and this will make learning to read for themselves a natural next step.

 Engage with the stories

 When you’ve finished a book, talk about the stories you read together.

-Learning to read is not just about translating letters on the page into sounds, it’s a lot more than this.
+Learning to read is not just about translating letters on the page into sounds, it’s a lot more.